anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   of the pledge, such as the device serial number typically included in the subject of the IDevID certificate.

-The remainder of this section gives an non-exhaustive list of solution examples, based on existing technology described in IETF documents:
+The remainder of this section gives a non-exhaustive list of solution examples, based on existing technology described in IETF documents.

 ## Solution Options for Proof of Possession {#solutions-PoP}